 How to Become a High-Performance Procurement Organization

-In the past year, the procurement function has undergone an evolution.
-Unprecedented operational disruption and economic pressures forced procurement organizations to refocus on supporting critical business needs and operations, firming up supply chains, uncovering operational inefficiencies, and identifying opportunities to reduce spending in order to boost working capital and optimize cash flow.
+Procurement leaders have had to refocus on supporting critical business needs and operations, firming up supply chains, uncovering operational inefficiencies, and identifying opportunities to reduce spending in order to boost working capital and optimize cash flow.

 The fallout of the crisis continues to shape CPO and internal stakeholder priorities.
-At the center of any future procurement strategy roadmap has to be a serious commitment to digital transformation: Implementing advanced software solution technology and increasing automation across all procurement processes, from strategic sourcing to category management, purchase orders and invoicing, payments and more.
+Now, at the center of any future procurement strategy roadmap has to be a serious commitment to digital transformation: Implementing advanced software solution technology and increasing automation across all procurement processes, from strategic sourcing to category management, purchase orders and invoicing, payments and more.

 Measuring procurement’s performance on the maturity curve